 The new edition of my 2010 title 'Cervical Cancer: The Essential Guide', has now been published, with revisions and updating, as 'The Essential Guide to Cervical Cancer.'

 The Need2Know website describes the book this way:

-Readers’ reviews of this book:
+Readers’ reviews of the first edition of this book: